Big Sur Coast Highway: History

 As late as the 1920s, only two homes in the entire region had electricity, locally generated by water wheels and windmills.
 Most of the population lived without power until connections to the California electric grid were established in the early 1950s.
 The region has always been relatively difficult to access and only the sturdiest and most self-sufficient settlers stayed.

 In July 1937, the California Highways and Public Works department described the journey, "There was a narrow, winding, steep road from Carmel south ... approximately 35 miles to the Big Sur River.
 From that point south to San Simeon, it could only be traveled by horseback or on foot."
 The southern portion, which was for many years merely a foot and horse trail, became known as the "Coast Ridge Road".
 It used to begin near the Old Post Ranch.
 It is currently only accessible on foot from near the Ventana Inn.
 It passes through private land and connects with the Nacimiento-Fergusson Road.
 It follows the crest of the coastal ridge south about 34 mi to within a couple of miles of Cone Peak.
 Both the Old Coast Road and the Coast Ridge Road are often unusable during and after winter storms.

 The southern region of Monterey County coast was isolated from the few settlements in the north by the steep terrain.
 The southern homesteaders were more closely tied to the people in the interior San Antonio Valley including the Jolon and Lockwood areas than to coastal communities to the north.
 Those who lived in the vicinity of the Big Sur River were connected with Monterey to the north.

-A horse trail connected Jolon through present-day Fort Hunter Liggett to the Santa Lucia divide, from which several trails split to the coast or to the several mining camps.
+A horse trail connected Jolon through present-day Fort Hunter Liggett to Wagon Caves, and from there over the Santa Lucia range, from which two trails split to the coast or to the Los Burros Mining District.